vijaymathew/nex/docs/book/part_I_2.md

 ## Models and Their Limits

 Every software system embeds a model of the world it operates in.
 The delivery robot embeds a model of the building.
 The knowledge engine embeds a model of what users want.
 The virtual world embeds a model of physical interaction.
-These models are not incidental — they are load-bearing.
+These models are not incidental — they support everything built on top of them.
 Every algorithm in the system depends on them.

 A model is an abstraction: it retains some features of the world and discards others.
 A graph of hallways retains connectivity and discards the fact that hallways are occupied by people, blocked by deliveries, and occasionally closed for maintenance.
 This is not a flaw — every useful model discards something.
 The question is whether what was discarded matters.